cozis/Noja/docs/language.md

 # The Noja language
-This documentation was intended for people who already program in other high level languages (such as Python, Javascript, Ruby) and don't need to be introduced to basic programming concepts like variables, expressions and branches).
+This documentation was intended for people who already program in other high level languages (such as Python, Javascript, Ruby) and don't need to be introduced to basic programming concepts like variables, expressions and branches.
 Not having to introduce common programming concepts leaves more space to the characteristics specific to this language.

+## TL;DR
+Here's an overview:
+1. The available types are:
+  1. ints
+  2. floats
+  3. strings
+  4. lists (arrays)
+  5. maps (associative arrays)
+2. Arithmetic operators can only be performed on numeric values.
+If both operands are ints, the result is an int.
+If one of them is a float, the result is also a float.
+3. Division between integers rounds down the result.
+4. Relational operands `<`, `>`, `<=`, `>=` only work on integers.
+Operands `==` and `!=` work on every type of value.
+5. Logical operators expect boolean operands
+6. Assignments are expressions that modify the variable and return the newly assigned value.
+7. There are if-else, while and do-while statements.

 ## Table of contents
 3. [The first program](#the-first-program)